willyum00/cse15l-lab-reports/Lab1.md

    ![image](https://github.com/willyum00/cse15l-lab-reports/assets/81535097/7cfd3dc1-c499-4338-bcb8-57a36ea4fdfb)

    c.
 Using cat with a directory will display an error message.
-This is because cat needs to be given a path to a file, not a directory.
+This is because cat needs to be given a path to a file, not a path to a directory.

    ![image](https://github.com/willyum00/cse15l-lab-reports/assets/81535097/5cd9a51e-06d5-4f54-9b49-ae6783eca544)

 **3. What happens when you use these commands with a path to a file as an argument?

    a.
-Using cd with a path will throw a "not a directory" error.
+Using cd with a path to a file will throw a "not a directory" error.
 This is because cd can only take a directory (or nothing) as an argument.

    ![image](https://github.com/willyum00/cse15l-lab-reports/assets/81535097/75c32eb6-d24c-45db-a445-0cf41dfe018e)

    b.
 Using ls with a path to a file will simply return the argument back to you.
-This is the conventional behavior because ls is used to list the contents in a directory, and files are not directories.
+This is the conventional behavior, not an error. ls is used to list the contents in a directory, and files are not directories.

    ![image](https://github.com/willyum00/cse15l-lab-reports/assets/81535097/346b16d6-385e-449e-bf23-472fc0b9bed0)